Practice notes

 Rental income tax basics in Uganda

-Rent is taxed.
+Rent is taxed separately from other income.
 Under the Income Tax Act, Cap.
-338, rental tax is imposed on the rental income of a person (s.5), and the rental income of a resident individual is charged…
+338, rental tax is imposed by s.5, and a resident individual's rental income is charged to rent…

 Traffic offences and the Express Penalty Scheme in Uganda

-The Express Penalty Scheme (EPS) lets a driver settle a minor traffic offence by paying a fixed penalty instead of going to court.
-It operates under the Traffic and Road …
+The Express Penalty Scheme (EPS) lets a driver settle a minor, scheduled traffic offence by paying a fixed penalty instead of standing trial.
+It runs under the Traffic an…

 Data protection obligations in Uganda